 Under authority created by the legislature and signed into law in 2013, the Virginia Nuclear Energy Consortium (VNEC) was created to represent stakeholders invested in the development of nuclear energy.
 These stakeholders include the state of Virginia, institutions of higher education, nuclear energy companies, suppliers, and local organizations that support the advancement of the nuclear industry.

-- The nuclear energy sector is driving Virginia’s economy in every region, offering high skilled jobs, supporting research and technology advancement and generating revenues at the state and local level.
+- The nuclear energy sector is driving Virginia’s economy in every region, offering highly skilled jobs, supporting research and technology advancement and generating revenues at the state and local level.

-- Virginia is home to facilities and operations of almost half a dozen global leaders in the nuclear energy sector.
-They include AREVA and Babcock & Wilcox (Lynchburg), Bechtel (Reston), Dominion (North Anna and Surry) and Newport News Shipbuilding (Newport News).
+- Virginia is home to facilities and operations of half a dozen global leaders in the nuclear energy sector.
+They include Framatome Inc. (Lynchburg), BWX Technologies, Inc. (Lynchburg), NovaTech (Lynchburg), Bechtel (Reston), Dominion (North Anna and Surry) and Newport News Shipbuilding (Newport News).

-- Three major federal facilities located in Virginia – NASA Langley, Jefferson Lab and the Norfolk Naval Shipyard – are active in research, development and use of nuclear science and technology.
-Between the Naval Shipyard and Newport News Shipbuilding, the nation’s nuclear powered Navy has its home in Virginia.
+- Two major federal facilities located in Virginia – NASA Langley and the Norfolk Naval Shipyard – are active in research, development and the use of nuclear technology.
+Between the Naval Shipyard and Newport News Shipbuilding, the nation’s nuclear-powered Navy has its home in Virginia.

 - These companies operate and employ Virginians in towns as diverse as Abingdon, Alexandria, Arlington, Ashland, Chantilly, Charlottesville, Chester, Colonial Beach, Fairfax, Goochland, Hampton, Lynchburg, McLean, Mechanicsville, Roanoke and Virginia Beach to name but a few.